The Awakening Collective

 • embrace both sides of every polarity,

-• recognize that every trait arises spontaneously,
+• recognize that every experience arises spontaneously,

 • see that no one is “doing” anything,

 To live as embodied enlightenment means that even as these expressions arise, they are not attached to or resisted.
 There is no doer behind them.
 There is no one making them happen.
+And there is no 'witnessing awareness' to stand apart from anything.
+Everything (the good, the bad, and the ugly) is what we are and we are it completely.

 This is the heart of the paradox:

-• You fully own the human expression
+• You fully allow any human expression

-• You acknowledge every possibility within yourself
+• You acknowledge every possible expression of a self

 • while seeing that “yourself” is not a separate entity.

-• You embrace all aspects of humanity
+• You embrace all aspects of reality

-Full Enlightenment Requires Both Sides of the Paradox
+Deep Enlightenment Requires Both Sides of the Paradox

 ⮕ If you attempt to develop only the human self without seeing its emptiness, you remain trapped in egoic conditioning and repeating patterns that create suffering.